BhagyaprasadVastrad/Predicting-Visitor-Retention-with-Machine-Learning/README.md

 ## Project Overview

 This project presents a **machine learning approach to predicting and improving visitor retention** for museums.
-The analysis was conducted as part of *Analytathon 1* to identify key behavioural and demographic factors influencing visitor loyalty and to provide data-driven recommendations for boosting engagement.
+The analysis was done to identify key behavioural and demographic factors influencing visitor loyalty and to provide data-driven recommendations for boosting engagement.

 ## Author